These are other boards that Espruino compiles for, but which aren't 'officially supported'. This means:

 Espruino does not come pre-installed on the board

-You're not helping to support the Espruino project
+Your purchase does not help to support the Espruino project

 Not all the functionality available on the Espruino Board is available on other boards